rajeev4167/Product-Recommender-System/README.md

 # Product Recommender System

 This Project deals with identifying and predicting the most relevant products for an user based on his/her previous interaction.
-We are interacting with the recom- mender systems in our day-to-day life like product recommendation in e-commerce sites (Amazon, Flipkart), friend recommendation in social networking sites (Face- book, Instagram), movie and video recommendation in YouTube, Netflix and job recommendation in Linkedin etc.
+We are interacting with the recommender systems in our day-to-day life like product recommendation in e-commerce sites (Amazon, Flipkart), friend recommendation in social networking sites (Facebook, Instagram), movie and video recommendation in YouTube, Netflix and job recommendation in Linkedin etc.

- Based on the research on some existing models and algorithms, we make application- specific three recommendation systems -
+Based on the research on some existing models and algorithms, we make application specific three recommendation systems -

 1. User-User Collaborative Filtering using Pearson similarity- In user based recom- mender system, we look for users who share the same rating patterns with the active